babel/website/website/blog/2018-07-19-whats-happening-with-the-pipeline-proposal.md

   |> (_ => boundScore(0, 100, _));
 ```

-Exploration is underway to determine whether it would be feasible to enable arrow functions to be used without parentheses, as they are a signficant syntactical burden.
+Exploration is underway to determine whether it would be feasible to enable arrow functions to be used without parentheses, as they are a significant syntactical burden.

 On the question of async, F# Pipelines treat `await` similar to a unary function: